M Idioms

 a mixed bag

-The festival promoters presented a mixed bag of musical styles at the summer music festival.
+There was a mixed bag of musical styles at the concert.

-The moment of truth for the sprinter came when the final qualifying race for the Olympics began.
+The moment of truth for the team came when the season was almost over.

 Money is no object